 But then I missed that deadline too.
 There was too much going on in every area of my life, so the devotional had to be neglected.
 I beat myself up over and over again with each delay; this wasn’t my perfect plan for releasing this devotional.

 Each delay in the process wasn’t a failure, but a necessary learning experience.

 No part of this process has gone the way I wanted it to, but now, as I’m able to hold a copy of this book in my hands, I realize that it all went according to plan.
 There have been so many precious parts of this creative process that wouldn’t have happened if I had just gone through with my plan or pushed out a subpar product.
 Now, looking back, I’m grateful for each and every one of those delays; they were instrumental in the product that I have before me and vital to the message contained inside.
 More than that, I’ve been able to extend a level of grace to myself that I haven’t before.
 It was an exercise in releasing control and embracing my utter and complete humanness.

 It might be creating something, releasing something, saying something, or doing something.

 Are you beating yourself up for waiting too long?
 Ask for forgiveness and then give yourself some grace.

 I encourage you to take some time today and give some care to the things you may have neglected.
 If you’ve delayed because of you, give yourself some grace, but don’t abuse the grace, take a step forward.
 If you’ve delayed because of someone or a circumstance, extend some forgiveness today, and take a step forward.
 Those things that you are made to share with the world are important, and a delay, no matter how lengthy, does not mean failure.
 Let’s pursue the things God has called us to do, today!

-Check out A Proverb A Day, the ebook is now available for pre-order.
+Check out A Proverb A Day, available on Amazon.